m-2k/node-core-audio/README.md

  * @return {number} The count of audio devices.
  */
 var totalDevices = engine.getNumDevices()

+/**
+ * Sets the callback function for fft results of the incoming audio stream.
+ *
+ * @param  {(channel, samples)=>void} callback The callback function receiving the channel number of the fft result and the fft samples for this channel.
+ */
+engine.setFFTCallback((channel, samples) => {

+})

 ```

 Known Issues / TODO
 =====

-* Add FFTW to C++ extension, so you can get fast FFT's from javascript, and also register for the FFT of incoming audio, rather than the audio itself
+* ~~Add FFTW to C++ extension, so you can get fast FFT's from javascript, and also register for the FFT of incoming audio, rather than the audio itself~~
+* Extend FFTW functions to allow sending own audio data rather than only subscribing to the incoming audio
 * Add support for streaming audio over sockets